ho-thanh-und/tp/docs/DeveloperGuide.md

   - This is handled by the logic component similar to the rest however in the below PML diagram the UI-Logic interaction is also shown below as it is actually the MainWindow class that is responsible for resetting the stylesheets using its handleTheme() method, which is why the UI component was included here as oppossed to other diagrams like that of the deleteCommand.
   - It is also good to note that it is saved the same way that `GUISettings` are saved through the `UserPrefs` class along with relevant methods to execute the same.

 ![Theme Command](images/themeCommandSequenceDiagram.png)

 [//]: # (### \[Proposed\] Undo/redo feature)

 [//]: # ()
 [//]: # (#### Proposed Implementation)
+s
 [//]: # ()
 [//]: # (The proposed undo/redo mechanism is facilitated by `VersionedQuickHire`.
 It extends `QuickHire` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:)